MultiResult

 Examples

-This function returns the R, G, B and Alpha components as separate return values given a color integer c.
+This function returns the R, G, B and Alpha components as separate results given a color integer c.

 You can then capture the separate return values in local values using, e.g.,